OliviaSalonga/P4-Tic-Tac-Toe/README.md

 3. From the command line using CMD, run the sciprt below.
     <file path where google_appengine resides>/dev_appserver.py --smtp_host=smtp.gmail.com --smtp_port=25 --smtp_user=<gmail account> --smtp_password=<gmail password> --skip_sdk_update_check=yes --port=<port from step 2> --admin_port=<admin port from step 2> <file path where the project resides>
 file path where google_appengine resides:  Example - "c:\Program Files (x86)\Google\google_appengine"
+4. Laund the API Explorer site using "<path-to-Chrome> --user-data-dir=test --unsafely-treat-insecure-origin-as-secure=http://localhost:<port from step 2>"
-4. Go to http://localhost:<port from step 2>/_ah/api/explorer (example: http://localhost:8080/_ah/api/explorer ).
+5. Go to http://localhost:<port from step 2>/_ah/api/explorer (example: http://localhost:8080/_ah/api/explorer ).
 Reminder to allow the site to load unsecure scripts.
-5. Go to http://localhost:<admin port from step 2>/console (example: http://localhost:8000/console) and select Cron to run the Cron job to send emails.
+6. Go to http://localhost:<admin port from step 2>/console (example: http://localhost:8000/console) and select Cron to run the Cron job to send emails.
 Reminder - The email account used in step 2 must be configured to allow access for less secure apps.
 To configure this,  log in to your email account, then, go to https://www.google.com/settings/security/lesssecureapps.

 ##Game Description:
 Tic-tac-toe is a e player game, X and O, who take turns marking the spaces in a 3×3 grid.